 Note: If you don’t know how to use an FTP client, then you can also use the file manager provided by your WordPress hosting company.
 Since the screenshots will vary from each host, you will need to talk to their support to find instructions.

 We hope this article helped you fix the image upload issue in WordPress.
-You may also want to see our article on how to choose the best WordPress hosting or our comparison of the best GoDaddy alternatives.
+You may also want to see our complete troubleshooting guide or our guide on how to fix the most common WordPress errors.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.